go101/immutable-value-proposal/README.md

 Function parameters and results can be declared with property `{ref_modifiable: false}`.

-In the following function proptotype, parameter `x` and result `w` are viewed as being declared with `var.fixed`.
+In the following function proptotype, parameter `x` and result `w` are viewed as being declared as `var.fixed` values.
 ```golang
 func fa(x Tx.fixed, y Ty) (z Tz, w Tw.fixed) {...}
 ```